Developer Tools Family Product Support Lifecycle FAQ

 2. What lifecycle policy do external components follow that are offered within the Visual Studio suite?

 For Visual Studio 2013 or for later versions, the external components are governed by a different lifecycle policy.
 Visual Studio includes a collection of compilers, languages, runtimes, environments, and other resources that enable development for many Microsoft platforms.
 As a convenience to our Visual Studio customers, Visual Studio may install certain Microsoft SDKs and other Microsoft components that target and support those Microsoft platforms.
 These components may be licensed and supported under their own terms and policies.
-The Microsoft platform components in the list here that may be included with Visual Studio 2013, depending on the specific edition of the Visual Studio 2013 software, are subject to their own support policies and timeframes.
+The Microsoft platform components in the list posted on the Visual Studio website that may be included with Visual Studio 2013, depending on the specific edition of the Visual Studio 2013 software, are subject to their own support policies and timeframes.

 3. What is the support lifecycle policy for Visual Studio 2012 Update 4: